Termini Imerese: Ancient history

 In the First Punic War its name is repeatedly mentioned.
-In 260 BC, a body of Roman troops were encamped in the neighbourhood when they were attacked by Hamilcar and defeated with heavy loss.
+In 260 BC, a body of Roman troops was encamped in the neighbourhood when they were attacked by Hamilcar and defeated with heavy loss.

 Roman age

 Before the close of the First Punic War (241 BC), Thermae was besieged and taken by the Romans but the city seems to have been treated with unusual favour by its conquerors.
 Cicero tells us that the Romans allowed the Thermitani to govern their city and territory with their own laws as a reward for their steady fidelity.
 As they were on hostile terms with Rome during the First Punic War, it can only be to the subsequent period that this "fidelity" applies.